Open-EO/openeo-python-client/docs/udp.rst

             )

-Moreover, you have the flexibility to pre-define any of these parmeters as constants, just as we did earlier.
+Moreover, you have the flexibility to predefine any of these parameters as constants, just as we did earlier.

-As shown above, the one of the pre-defined process used here is ``load_collection``.
+As shown above, one of the predefined processes used here is ``load_collection``.

-We can represent this in openEO's JSON based format as follows (don't worry too much about the syntax details of this representation, the openEO Python client will hide this normally).
+We can represent this in openEO's JSON-based format as follows (don't worry too much about the syntax details of this representation, the openEO Python client will hide this usually).

 .. code-block:: json